algra2001/IWD2_website/README.md

 ### `py_scripts/`

-Python processing scripts of the retrieved data from public databases.
-The scripts simplify the data and allow working with it in backend server settings.
+Python processing scripts for the retrieved data from public databases.
+The scripts produce outputs that can be easily loaded into MySQL.

 ### `sql_scripts/`